 this course winds its way through the mountains of Jamaica’s historic Rose Hall Plantation.
 As Caribbean golf courses go, this may be

-follows.
-Aim just left of the boulders on the right side of the fairway and try to land your approach on the correct portion of this double-
+right par 4 follows.
+Aim just left of the boulders on the right side of the fairway and try to land your approach on the correct portion of this

-tiered putting surface.
+double- tiered putting surface.
 A gorgeous mountain backdrop frames the green of the mid-length par three 8th.
-Bunkers right and mounding
+Bunkers right and

-left will get your attention.
+mounding left will get your attention.
 Concentration here may be difficult, as this is one of the most spectacular views on the course.
-The ninth

-provides a great finish to the front.
-The tee shot on this 420-yard dogleg left par four drops 150 feet, and is followed by a challenging
+The ninth provides a great finish to the front.
+The tee shot on this 420-yard dogleg left par four drops 150 feet, and is followed by a

 The back nine is a bit shorter but every bit as challenging as the front.
 This is apparent as you approach the tenth tee, which is an